-^{6.} Jeffrey Gitomer, "The Difference between an Account and a Relationship," Long Island Business News, August 3, 2007, http://libn.com/ blog/2007/08/03/the-difference-between-an-account-and-a-relationship/ (accessed June 29, 2009).

-recognize you and the fact that you like an aisle seat as far forward as possible in the plane.7 All these tactics are steeped in the theory that customers make choices on the relationship they have with brands.
+^{6.} Gitomer, J. (2007, August 3,).
+The Difference between an Account and a Relationship.
+Long Island Business News. http://libn.com/blog/ 2007/08/03/the-difference-between-an-account-and-a-relationship/ learn, remember, and greet you by your name, maintain your favorite table, wine, and entrée, and prepare to anticipate your every need.
+Airlines have tools to recognize you and the fact that you like an aisle seat as far forward as possible in the plane.7 All these tactics are steeped in the theory that customers make choices on the relationship they have with brands.
 In each one of these situations, the salesperson is the difference that sets a brand apart at the moment of truth.
 Any time the customer comes in contact with a brand., the moment the customer comes in contact with the brand.8 Some brands understand how important each moment of truth is when creating relationships with customers.
 For example, Southwest Airlines makes their Web site easy to use, has humans answer the phone, and has flight and ground attendants that make it a pleasure to travel with them.